paleopresto/paleorec/docs_build/source/create_train_test.rst

 There are many proxyObservationTypes, interpretation/variable and interpretation/variableDetail that appear only a few times.
 Since they do not contribute heavily to the recommendation system, we considered it best to remove them from the data as they are outliers.
 The user is presented with the count of samples for each of the proxyObservationType.
 The user is then requested for a number \'k\' to eliminate any-co-k occurances in the data.
 Similarly user is requested to enter the value of 'k' for interpretation/variable and interpretation/variableDetail.

-Running this module will list a number of samples for each archiveType in the input data.
-The user is requested to enter a comma-separated string of archiveTypes they wish to downsample.
+Running this module will list the number of samples for each archiveType in the input data.
+The user is requested to enter a comma-separated string of number for each archiveType they wish to downsample.
 This is followed by a request to enter a numeric value to which each archiveType needs to be downsampled to.

 Routines
 """"""""